 Bolus vitamin D resulted in a dramatic reduction of days in hospital, with statistical significance p = 0.03 (time, log transformed).
 There is no need to spread the vitamin D over 5 days.
 Better outcomes would surely have resulted if it was all taken on day 0.
 This is a simple, safe and inexpensive intervention.
 It should be very widely used, except for the fact that it takes the liver (very approximately) 4 days to convert the D3 into circulating 25(OH)D, assuming the liver is functioning properly, which is not at all assured.
-A superior treatment is a single oral dose of calcifediol.
+A superior treatment is a single oral dose of calcifediol, as described next.
 It would have been better to boost the patients' 25(OH)D levels earlier in their illness.
 It would have been better still if they had healthy, 50 ng/mL 125 nmol/L or more 25(OH)D levels all their lives.
-Then they would have been much less likely to fall ill or (in the case of injuries) require hospital care at all.
+Then they would have been much less likely to fall ill or (in the case of injuries which trigger sepsis, such as extensive burns) require hospital care for sepsis at all.

 #castillo